parthiborn2win/python-sitemap/README.md

 python crawler to generate sitemap.

-You can easily generate sitemap for your website by using python-sitemap Download it free from github:
+You can easily generate sitemap for your website by using python-sitemap.
+Download it free from github.
 You may need to install mechanize.
 You can install it by:

 sudo easy_install mechanize